A nerve biopsy is a procedure where a small sample of a nerve is removed from your body and examined in a laboratory.

 During this procedure, the nerve is exposed and separated.
 Each section is given a small electrical impulse to determine which sensory nerve should be removed.

-After the biopsy, you will be free to leave the doctor’s office and go about your day.
+After the biopsy, you’ll be free to leave the doctor’s office and go about your day.
 It may take up to several weeks for the results to come back from the laboratory.

 When your biopsy results are back from the lab, your doctor will schedule a follow-up appointment to discuss the results.
-Depending on the findings, you may need other tests or your doctor may begin treatment for your condition.
+Depending on the findings, you may need other tests or treatment for your condition.

 Published By: Healthline Networks, Inc.